On the legality of IAB consent banners

 “Sirdata Cookieless” appears as “not refused”.
 You must therefore oppose the legitimate interest to refuse this processing.

-This option, accessible via the Sirdata CMP, allows the behavioral data provider Sirdata to create advertising profiles even if the Internet user has not given their consent.
+This option, accessible through the Sirdata CMP, lets the behavioral data provider Sirdata build advertising profiles even if the user has not given consent.

 "Sirdata" appears as "not accepted".
 Sirdata cannot rely on your consent to create a personalized advertising profile.

-Sirdata thus plays on 2 tables for its advertising processing operations (including the creation of a personalized advertising profile):
+Sirdata thus plays both sides for its advertising processing operations (including the creation of a personalized advertising profile):

-- The partner "Sirdata" is based on your consent if you click on "Accept everything and move on".
+• The "Sirdata" partner relies on your consent if you click "Accept everything and continue".

-- The partner "Sirdata Cookieless" is based on its legitimate interest if you click on "Continue without accepting".
+• The "Sirdata Cookieless" partner relies on its legitimate interest if you click "Continue without accepting".

-With consent, Sirdata uses cookies and may share identifiers and audience segments with advertising partners.
-Without consent and on the basis of a legitimate interest, Sirdata places itself upstream of the sales platform (adserver or SSP) so that it can sell targeted advertising campaigns with Sirdata data when the user belongs to the correct audience segment(s).
+With consent, Sirdata uses cookies and can share identifiers and audience segments with advertising partners.
+Without consent and on the basis of legitimate interest, Sirdata positions itself upstream of the sales platform (ad server or SSP) so that it can sell targeted advertising campaigns using Sirdata data when the user belongs to the right audience segment(s).

-With his offer "Cookieless", Sirdata continues to profile you and use your profile for personalized advertising, but the sharing of information with third parties is more limited.
-The Sirdata offer is summarized here :
+With its "Cookieless" offering, Sirdata continues to profile you and exploit your profile for personalized advertising, but the sharing of information with third parties is more limited.
+The Sirdata offering is summarized here:

 If you click on “refuse all”, Sirdata offers contextual advertising.
 Overall, Sirdata considers its offer “respectful of privacy”.

-In order to refuse the creation of a personalized Sirdata advertising profile (and more generally, the various advertising processing operations of adtech companies), you will therefore need during your first surfing:
+So, to refuse the creation of a personalized Sirdata advertising profile (and more generally the various advertising processing operations of adtech companies), you will need, on your first visit, to:

-Note that an option "Refuse everything and continue" is available at the first level, but only when you want to reconsider your choices (if you find the famous option "Privacy" at the bottom of the page Psychologies.com) :
+Note that a "Refuse everything and continue" option is available at the first level, but only when you want to reconsider your choices (assuming you find the famous "Privacy" option in the footer of Psychologies.com):

 An option that we would have liked to see on the initial consent banner.